nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-get-started-linux.md

 <properties
-   pageTitle="Configurare l'ambiente di sviluppo in Linux | Microsoft Azure" description="Installare il runtime e l'SDK e creare un cluster di sviluppo locale in Linux.
-Al termine della configurazione, sarà possibile iniziare a sviluppare applicazioni." services="service-fabric" documentationCenter=".net" authors="seanmck"
+   pageTitle="Set up your development environment on Linux | Microsoft Azure" description="Install the runtime and SDK and create a local development cluster on Linux.
+After completing this setup, you will be ready to build applications." services="service-fabric" documentationCenter=".net" authors="seanmck"